Review: "Redeeming Singleness" by Barry Danylak

-Danylak starts by examining the single/married issue in the Old Testament covenants and then methodically traces the development of the issue through Scripture.
+Danylak starts by examining the issue of singleness vs marriage in the Old Testament covenants and then methodically traces the development of the issue through Scripture.
 He notes, for example, the absolute centrality of childbearing in the Old Testament for continuing the family name and tenure of land, given that the barren and the eunuch were ignominious states at that time; whereas in the New Testament this centrality is removed and the barren and the eunuch like all other states may know the perfect sufficiency provided in Christ.

 ‘Neither marriage nor children is a fundamental marker of being blessed by God in the new covenant as all blessings come through Christ – Eph.
 1.3.
 Nothing can remotely compare with the glory and weight of these new covenant blessings’.